Chapter 1 : 1.

 "Oh well, we've both been so busy, and I didn't want to bother you," she tittered nervously.
 'Please let him leave,' she thought.
 'He can't do this around so many people.'
 Almost unconsciously she looked around for the Malfoys.
 Hermione sighed with relief as she saw them greeting members of the Irish team.

 An arm suddenly snaked around Krum's shoulder and he was pulled away by a burly gray-haired man Hermione assumed was Durmstrang's new headmaster.
-"Victor," he laughed coldly, "I'm sure your… friend… is perfectly agreeable, but there are others to meet."
+"Viktor," he laughed coldly, "I'm sure your… friend… is perfectly agreeable, but there are others to meet."

 He directed Krum toward the Malfoys, who had finished speaking with the Irish and were staring.